brapana/JSON-java/README.md

 Changes made within XML.java starting on line 665 and ending on line 891.

-Unit Tests located in XMLTest.java starting on line 60 and ending on line 269 (10 total, 5 per function)
+Unit Tests located in XMLTest.java starting on line 60 and ending on line 269 (10 total, 5 per function).

 Clarifying comments located throughout the code.